AlexandrePsq/LePetitPrince/README.md

 This repository includes the code of "Le Petit Prince" project.
 (LPP = Le Petit Prince)

-## Project description

-This project is a cross-linguistics study involving NLP and Neurolinguistics experts (NeuroSpin, INRIA, CORNELL, ...).
-It aims at better understanding the cortical bases of language comprehension through computational linguistics.
-To do so, we acquired the fMRI and MEG activations of subjects listening to the audiobook of "Le Petit Prince".

-## Data acquisition
+English, French and Chinese participants were scanned using fMRI while listening to the whole audiobook of the Little Prince (~90min), in their native language.

-The story is segmented into 9 runs of approximately 10 min each:
+The audio stream was segmented into nine parts presented in 9 successive runs:

 - Chapters 1 to 3 --> run 1
 - Chapters 4 to 6 --> run 2
 - Chapters 7 to 9 --> run 3